Qantas Points Club now comes with a range of additional perks

 Both Points Club membership tiers will also gain access to exclusive flying benefits such as the Double Status Credit offer running right now.

 Interested in learning more?
 Read on to discover why Qantas Points Club is worth aiming for, and discover our tips for unlocking top tier membership.

 How does Qantas Points Club work?

-Up to 125,000 points per transaction.
-This means that if you earn 150,000 points from a Qantas-linked credit card in one transaction, only 125,000 of those points will count towards Points Club membership.
+Up to 125,000 points per transaction count towards Points Club, so it pays to be strategic and seek out high points earning opportunities.
+For example, if you earn 150,000 points as a sign-on bonus for a Qantas-linked Australian credit card in one transaction, 125,000 of those points will count towards Points Club membership.

 What are the Qantas Points Club membership tiers?

 There are two levels of Qantas Points Club membership, as based on an individual’s level of Qantas Points earning in their membership year.
 The table below sets out the two membership tiers and highlights the number of points required:

 |Points Club||150,000 Qantas Points|

 Qantas Points Club: This first-tier membership level is unlocked when you earn 150,000 Qantas Points in your membership year.